Case study · Murcia, primary care

 All primary care

-Progressive rollout across the Region's health centres and clinics
+Progressive rollout across the Region's health centers and clinics

 42 languages + sign language